 But Nest thermostats are superior in most ways.
 They have far more advanced features, they look a lot more attractive, have advanced energy-saving features, and even have far more extensive warranties and customer support.
 Furthermore, Nest thermostats are readily available around the world, whereas Hive is currently more centered on the UK market.

 Hive does have its advantages as well.
 It has some great features, a straightforward and user-friendly app, and it also looks pretty sleek.
-However, the only aspect in which it trumps over Nest is that it’s battery-powered and portable, making it a lot more convenient for some people.
-But we don’t think that’s enough to beat Nest thermostats.
+However, the only aspect in which it trumps over Nest is that it’s battery-powered and portable without any additional equipment, making it a lot more convenient for some people.
+Of course, you can make your Nest portable as well, but you’ll have to pay extra for an optional accessory.
+All things considered, we don’t think that’s enough for Hive to beat Nest thermostats.

 Where is the best place to put my Hive thermostat?